sjm-practice/js_exercises/README.md

 **merge\_sorted\_arrays.js** - takes two sorted arrays, and merges them in to one sorted array.

 **debug_test.js** - some javascript code, used for practing with the debugger.

+**brackets.js** - This function will take a string, and return true if there are evenly matching opening and closing parentheses, braces, and brackets, otherwise false.
+Also returning false if they are not properly nested.